Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Methodology

-The \Relief{} procedure can be utilized in conjunction with both optimal- and greedy-kind grid search algorithms that can be represented as $\A=\A(\{\L(I;\hM_{I})\})$.
-When employing the \Relief{} approach, the only difference from the original implementation lies in the employment of a relief model $\hM_R$ to evaluate the loss function $\L(I;\cdot)$.
-This key characteristic renders \Relief{} highly versatile.
-By constructing relief intervals $\R$, the number of model fits required in the \Relief{} procedure can be bounded by $O(n)$, resulting in a significant reduction compared to the original implementation (see Table \ref{tab:complexity}).
+The Reliever procedure can be used in conjunction with both optimal- and greedy-kind grid-search algorithms, as outlined in Section \ref{sec:intro}, represented by $\A=\A(\{\Lcal(I;\hM_I):I\in\I\})$.
+The primary distinction when using Reliever compared to the original implementation is the employment of a relief model $\hM_{R_I}$ to evaluate the loss function $\Lcal(I;\hM_I)$.
+This modification not only maintains versatility but also significantly reduces the number of model fits required, as each loss evaluation leverages a pre-fitted model from a relief interval, dramatically lowering computational overhead compared to the original implementations (refer to Table \ref{tab:complexity} for computational comparisons).

+\begin{remark}[On implementations] The minimal-spacing parameter $\delta_{\mathsf{m}}$ is an inherent component of the grid-search algorithm, ensuring that the model/parameter is estimatable on each segment $I$.
+For example, in linear models, \cite{bai1998estimating} set $\delta_{\mathrm{m}} = p$ (with $p$ the covariate dimension) so that the least-squares estimator is well-posed.
+Our construction of relief intervals imposes no additional practical restriction on $\delta_{\mathrm{m}}$.
+Theoretically, large $\delta_{\mathrm{m}}$ guarantees that $\hM_{I}$ behaves well and converges to its population counterpart as $|I|$ grows---a standard requirement in nonparametric and high-dimensional settings.
+For instance, in multivariate nonparametric changepoint detection via kernel density, \cite{padilla2023change} use $\delta_{\mathrm{m}} = h^{-p} \log(n)$ (with $h$ the bandwidth and $p$ the data dimension).
+In high-dimensional linear models with temporal dependence, \cite{xu2022change} set $\delta_{\mathrm{m}} = O((s \log(p \vee n))^{2/\zeta - 1})$ (with $p$ the covariate dimension, $s$ the sparsity level, and $\zeta$ characterizing dependence and noise tails), which simplifies to $O(s \log(p \vee n))$ in the independent, sub-Gaussian case ($\zeta=1$).
+For numerical stability, we use $\delta_{\mathrm{m}} = 20$ in simulation studies (Section \ref{sec:sim}).
+In Section~\ref{sec:small_delta_m}, we investigate robustness to small choice of $\delta_{\mathsf m}$.

+The construction of relief intervals also hinges on the coverage-ratio parameter $r$, which governs the trade-off between computational cost and estimation accuracy (see Remark \ref{rmk:tradeoff}).
+We recommend viewing $r$ as a \textit{budget} parameter.
+With ample computing time, choose $r\approx 1$ (which recovers the original algorithm).
+When runtime is critical, pick the largest $r$ that satisfies the time constraints.
+Extensive experiments show that $0.8 < r < 0.9$ typically cuts runtime substantially while maintaining satisfactory detection accuracy compared to the original implementation; see Section~\ref{sec:sim}.
+When the set of grid-search intervals is known (or easily predicted) in advance, the total fitting time for Reliever can be approximated.
+Practitioners may then tune $r$ to match a target runtime with reasonable confidence.
+Implementation details are provided in Section~\ref{sec:estimated_time}. \end{remark}